Kaaval Geetham: Production

 In a 2013 interview, Vikram revealed that he signed the film, hoping that it would mark a comeback for the celebrated director S. P. Muthuraman.
 In a 2015 interview, Vikram revealed that it took him 23 takes to say the phrase "sir" for a scene in the film.
 He later thanked the director for giving him a chance.

 Soundtrack

 The film had six songs composed by Ilaiyaraaja.
-The songs were written by Vaali and Piraisoodan.